 Inevitably, decisions as to what is acceptable may not always be easy.
-If anyone is in doubt as to the propriety of an act or whether a potential act constitutes bribery or corruption, the matter should be referred to the Chair of the Board.
+If anyone is in doubt as to the propriety of an act or whether a potential act constitutes bribery or corruption, the matter should be referred to the chairman of the board.

-Review
+10 Review

 The Company recognises that the risks it faces will change over time, which will in part be due to the changing nature and scale of the Company's activities.
-The Company and its Directors are committed to monitoring external and internal developments and changes and reviewing this policy in the light of any changes.
+The Company and its directors are committed to monitoring external and internal developments and changes and reviewing this policy in the light of any changes.
 In addition, this policy is formally reviewed annually.